 • Variables – the different parts of the page, which could be buttons and links, among many others

 At its core, Google Tag Manager tracks variables (Variable) and the actions taken on them (Trigger) to transmit data to a source (Tag), like Google Analytics, Facebook, or LinkedIn.
-It’s such a powerful tool that allows you to focus on the actions that are relevant to your business.
+It’s such a powerful tool that allows you to focus on relevant actions for your business.
 To install GTM, you’ll follow similar instructions for Google Analytics:

 1. First, sign up for a GTM account